Short_Supply_Chains_Banner.webp

 The need to improve legislation

 Despite small farmers’ predominance in the agricultural scenario, both policy leadership and legal interventions are not sufficiently fostering their position in today’s socio-economic narrative.
-The “small farmers” involved in SFSCs are those that are usually willing to build a tight relation with the final consumer, devoted to co-operation and committed to local economic and social development.
+The “small farmers” involved in SFSCs are usually willing to build a tight relationship with the final consumer, are devoted to cooperation, and are committed to local economic and social development.
 However, given the heterogeneity of local farming systems, what is considered a “small farm'' can vary greatly over time and space.
 The lack of a general legal definition for “small farmer” sometimes makes it unclear where the dividing line between small and large should be drawn.
-Within the EU, the responsibility to identify “small farmers” is ascribed to Member States but several common criteria are currently being used, such as physical measure, economic size, market participation, labor input, and even social and environmental benefits attached to them.
+Within the EU, the responsibility to identify “small farmers” is ascribed to Member States but several common criteria are currently being used, such as physical measure, economic size, market participation, labour input, and even social and environmental benefits attached to them.

-Access to different markets is a prerequisite to improve the livelihoods of smallholder farmers.
+Access to different markets is a prerequisite for improving the livelihoods of smallholder farmers.
 If they are unable to meet food safety challenges, the risk of exclusion will turn into a loss of opportunities.
-Despite the increasing level of awareness among local food producers of potential issues that could affect the safety of food grown on small farms and then sold through direct channels, it seems there is still a long way to go to bring food safety legislation closer to the local reality.
+Despite the increasing awareness among local food producers of potential issues that could affect the safety of food grown on small farms and then sold through direct channels, it seems there is still a long way to go to bring food safety legislation closer to the local reality.

 Related articles